 Scrutinise the perceived barriers preventing you from achieving your goals.
 Are they really there, or are they excuses or distractions?

 If you have goals, don’t refuse to acknowledge them because you don’t believe you’re capable.
 Do some research and you’ll likely find it’s more doable than you thought.
 Take little baby steps every day and you’ll surprise yourself.
-Don’t settle for a status quo that that makes you unhappy.
+Don’t settle for a status quo that makes you unhappy.

 Don’t live in fear